 Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

-Three Towers in South Fort Worth
+Three Related Interlockers in South Fort Worth

-Left: This image is taken from a larger aerial photo looking south from just south of downtown Fort Worth in 1952.
-Tower 126, commonly known as Polk's Tower, is visible immediately east and barely north of a crossing of the Gulf, Colorado & Santa Fe (GC&SF) Railway and the Texas & New Orleans (T&NO) Railway.
-The train is heading south on the Santa Fe tracks and is about to cross the bridge over Rosedale St., just as its last car is clearing the diamond at Polk's Tower.
-The Katy's main line is visible at far left with its bridge over Rosedale.
+Left: This image is derived from a larger aerial photo taken near downtown Fort Worth in 1952.
+Tower 126, commonly known as Polk's Tower, is visible immediately east and slightly north of a crossing of the Gulf, Colorado & Santa Fe (GC&SF) Railway and the Texas & New Orleans (T&NO) Railway.
+In 1927, T&NO became SP's principal subsidiary for Texas and Louisiana lines.
+The train is heading south on Santa Fe tracks and is about to cross the bridge over Rosedale St., just as its last car is clearing the diamond at Polk's Tower.
+The Katy main line is visible at far left with its bridge over Rosedale.
 The T&NO bridge is visible between the Katy and Santa Fe bridges.
-Magnification of the tower (below) does not convey enough detail to provide conclusive evidence of which railroad built it.
-(W. D. Smith c.1952, courtesy UT Arlington Libraries, hat tip Doug Sutherland and Jim Gibson)

 At a 2017 presentation for the Society of Historical Archeology in Fort Worth, Harding Polk II summarized the history of Polk's Stockyard, which was founded by his grandfather, James Hilliard Polk, a cousin of U. S. President James K. Polk.